Declaring Variables

 Declaring Dynamic Strings inside a SUB or FUNCTION

-You can declare dynamic strings inside a SUB or FUNCTION using the following syntax:
+Dynamic strings can be declared inside a SUB or FUNCTION using the following syntax:

-Purpose: Allocates space the size of lenbuf% for a GLOBAL dynamic string
+• Allocates space the size of lenbuf for a GLOBAL dynamic string.

 If declared in a SUB or FUNCTION, the variable will be local in scope.
 Locally declared dynamic strings must exist on the base level of the SUB or FUNCTION.
 They must not be declared inside any IF...ENDIF, FOR...NEXT, SELECT...END SELECT, or LOOP structures.
 The most appropriate place for these statements is immediately after the SUB or FUNCTION declaration.